 We first present descriptive evidence on patient trust.
 We then explore whether there is an association between survey and behavioural trust using linear multi-level regressions.
 To explore construct validity, both measures of trust are regressed on patient, provider and facility characteristics in the following specification:

-Yij=β0+β1Xij+β2Zj+β3Fj+εij
+Yij=β0+β1Xij+β2Zj+β3Fj+εij+uj

 where Yij is the measure of trust (survey or behavioural), Xij is a vector of patient characteristics, Zj is a vector of provider characteristics and Fj is a vector of facility characteristics.
+We use linear and ordered multi-level regressions to take into account that data are hierarchical (in the sense that multiple patients i indicate how much they trust the same provider j).
+Hence, the residual is split into two components, reflecting the two levels in the data: uj captures the group-level residual and εij the individual residual.

 Results